 The price is another factor that you must carefully think about when looking to purchase a splitting maul.
 There are quite a few splitting mauls on the market, all of which come in a variety of prices, so each buyer is sure to find a maul that fits within their budget.

 The TABOR TOOLS Splitting Axe is an inexpensive option available at about $37.
 On the other side, a more expensive splitting maul that we reviewed is the Husqvarna Splitting Maul, which currently runs at about $111.
 If you are looking for a splitting maul that is in the middle of those two choices, we have several other highly rated models for you to consider.

 At the top of our list, we have the Fiskars IsoCore Maul.
-We love that it has a 36-inch length, which provides a good amount of splitting power as well as a protective coating on the head and a Softgrip feature.
+We love that it has a 36-inch length to make splitting easier of splitting power as well as a protective coating on the head and a Softgrip feature.